 (6) The amount of erroneous payment that can be adjusted through grant reduction for two months.

-(K) Recovery of erroneous payments
+(K) How are erroneous payments recovered?

 (1) Erroneous payments may be recovered by the following methods: